mca91/ITEWR_DC_Course/chapter3.md

 - Next, access this model's $adj.
 R^2$ using the `summary()`.
 You can do this by `summary(mod_new)$adj.r.squared`
 - Compare the model's $adj.
 R^2$ to the $adj.
 R^2$ of the full model ($0.7338$).
 - Repeat this for all explanatory variables used in the full regression model from the previous exercise
 - Memorize the variable which removal leads to the highest improvement in $adj.
-R^2$ and the corresponding value.
+R^2$ and the corresponding value. *You will need it in the next exercise!*

 *** =hint